SebastianBathrick/DPorch/README.md

 * **Pipeline Execution** - Each pipeline is a network node that independently runs user-generated Python code in its own continuous iteration loop, processing data as it arrives and immediately beginning the next iteration after sending results.
 * **Script Chaining** - Each pipeline is defined by a JSON config containing an ordered list of Python scripts that execute sequentially in each iteration.
 Each script defines a step() function that receives the previous script’s output as input, with the final script’s return value sent to connected target pipelines.
 * **Pipeline Communication** - Pipelines discover each other on the local network using names defined in their configs and establish TCP connections.
-Data is automatically serialized, transmitted, and deserialized, then provided to the target pipeline’s first script as input.
+Data is automatically serialized, transmitted, and deserialized, then provided to the target pipelines' first scripts as input.
 When a pipeline receives data from source(s), values are provided as a dictionary with keys matching source pipeline name(s) (e.g., input["rand_num"], input["adder"]).

 ### Technologies